jbjorge/diffx/angular/README.md

     lazy: false,

     /**
+     * [Optional]
-     * Callback called with the final state after
+     * Whether to emit each change to the state during `.setState` or
-     * the .setState() function has finished running.
+     * to only emit the final state after the `.setState` function has finished running.
+     *
+     * Default: false
      */
-    onChanged: newValue => 'do whatever you want',

-    /**
-     * Callback for each change to the state during .setState().
-     */
-    onEachChange: newValue => 'do whatever you want',
+    emitIntermediateChanges: false,

     /**
      * [Optional]